-- Ensure systems are in place so that children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible.
-Ensure that the voice of the child is heard and acted upon. - Ensure effective and appropriate policies and procedures are in place - Make sure that pupils are taught about safeguarding, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems - Ensure that at least one person on any recruitment panel has undertaken safer recruitment training - Ensure that all staff receive relevant safeguarding and child protection training updates, e.g., emails, as required, but at least annually, including a thorough induction - Confirm that there are transparent procedures in place to handle allegations against staff, supply staff, volunteers and contractors, including when the school is let out to a third party. - Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to child-on-child abuse. - Appoint a designated teacher to promote the educational achievement of CLA and ensure that this person has undergone appropriate training - Ensure that the appropriate level of check is completed on Governors - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns - Understand that online safeguarding is an interrelated and running theme through safeguarding practice.
-Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place and regularly review their effectiveness, understanding those children that are potentially at greater risk of harm, along with the proportionality of costs versus safeguarding risks. - Put in place appropriate safeguarding responses for pupils who become absent from education, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse, neglect or exploitation and prevent the risk of escalation in the future - Ensure staff in school are aware of, and policies are personalised to reflect, an understanding of specific issues such as child-on-child abuse and safeguarding children with disabilities and special educational needs - Partake and complete the S175/175 audit tool on a two yearly cycle (at least) as directed by the Local Authority
+Ensure systems are in place so that children to confidently report abuse, knowing that their concerns will be treated seriously, and they can safely express their views and give feedback; these systems will be well-promoted, easily understood, and easily accessible.
+Ensure that the voice of the child is heard and acted upon.

+- Ensure effective and appropriate policies and procedures are in place - Make sure that pupils are taught about safeguarding, that safeguarding is embedded with the curriculum, including protection against dangers online (including when they are online at home), through teaching and learning opportunities, as part of providing a broad and balanced curriculum - Adhere to statutory responsibilities by conducting pre-employment checks on staff who work with children, following safer recruitment protocol - Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems - Ensure that at least one person on any recruitment panel has undertaken safer recruitment training - Ensure that all staff receive relevant safeguarding and child protection training updates, including online safety and expectations and responsibilities relating to filtering and monitoring systems e.g. emails, as required, but at least annually, including a thorough induction - Confirm that there are transparent procedures in place to handle allegations against staff, supply staff, volunteers and contractors, including when the school is let out to a third party. - Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to child-on-child abuse. - Appoint a designated teacher to promote the educational achievement of CLA and ensure that this person has undergone appropriate training - Ensure that the appropriate level of check is completed on Governors - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns or lack of action taken - Understand that online safeguarding is an interrelated and running theme through safeguarding practice.
+Ensure that children are safe online by ensuring that appropriate filters and monitoring systems are in place and regularly review their effectiveness, understanding those children that are potentially at greater risk of harm, along with the proportionality of costs versus safeguarding risks.

+- Put in place appropriate safeguarding responses for pupils who become absent from education, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse, neglect or exploitation and prevent the risk of escalation in the future - Ensure staff in school are aware of, and policies are personalised to reflect, an understanding of specific issues such as child-on-child abuse and safeguarding children with disabilities and special educational needs - Partake and complete the S175/175 audit tool on a two yearly cycle (at least) as directed by the Local Authority